spine-tools/Spine-Toolbox/docs/source/data_store_form/importing_and_exporting_data.rst

 ~~~~~~~~~~~~~~~~

 To export a specific subset of items, select the corresponding items in either *Object tree*
-and *Relationship tree*, click on the selection to bring the context menu,
+and *Relationship tree*, right click on the selection to bring the context menu,
 and select **Export selected**.

 The *Export file* dialog will pop up.